nus-cs2103-AY2425S1/tp/docs/UserGuide.md

   * Reversing the order of phone numbers, `filter n/Alex Bernice p/92443567 99999999` still returns Alex and Bernice.
   * e.g. `filter n/Alex Bernice p/99999999 92443567 88888888`, only Alex and Bernice are returned.
-  * e.g. `filter n/Alex Bernice Christine p/99999999 92443567 00000000`, only Alex and Bernice are returned, as Christine's phone number does not match as seen below.
+  * e.g. `filter n/Alex Bernice Christine p/99999999 92443567 00000000`, only Alex and Bernice are returned, as Christine's phone number does not match.

 Examples: